 A persistent cough is also sometimes a symptom of thyroid cancer.

 Skin changes are most often linked to skin cancer, where moles or warts change or enlarge.
 Certain skin changes may also indicate other forms of cancer.

 For instance, white spots in the mouth can indicate oral cancer.
 Lumps or bumps underneath the skin can be tumors, such as in breast cancer.

 Cancer can cause other skin changes, such as:

 - increased hair growth

-Some cases of lung cancer may also cause subtle symptoms outside of the well-known cough.
-Certain types may increase blood calcium levels, which may not be detected without lab work.
+Some cases of lung cancer may only result in subtle signs and symptoms outside of the well-known cough.
+Certain types may cause increased blood calcium levels, a symptom which may not be detected without lab work.

 Kidney cancer, especially in its earlier stages, is another type that may not cause notable symptoms.
 Larger or more advanced kidney cancer may lead to symptoms such as pain on one side, blood in the urine, or fatigue.
 However, these symptoms are often the result of other benign causes.

 The key to surviving cancer is to take charge of your health.
 Be sure not to miss out on your annual checkups, and make sure you do all screenings as recommended by your doctor — this is especially important if certain cancers run in your family.